 Here’s a little about who we are and our house in Seattle.

 Cecile (cecileandrews.com) is a former community college administrator, has her doctorate in education from Stanford, and is the author of Circle of Simplicity, Slow is Beautiful, and Less is More.
-Paul, a former Seattle Times columnist, is the co-author of Gates, the biography of Bill, and How the Web was Won.
+Paul, a former Seattle Times technology columnist, is the co-author of Gates, the biography of Bill, and How the Web was Won.
 He is an avid mountain bike rider and hosts the Web site, Bike Intelligencer.
-He also served as Webmaster for PhinneyEcovillage.net and contributed to a number of news blogs.
+He also manages a number of Web sites.

 Hello from our back yard in Seattle!

-They are always accompanied by their Bichon Frise, Maggie.
+We are always accompanied by our Bichon Frise, Millie.
 Which is one reason we offer to allow a small dog as well.

 Our house in Seattle was built in 1929, has hardwood floors, and a gas fireplace insert.
 It is close to, and has a view of, Green Lake (a small lake, 3 miles around, heavily used by walkers and bicyclists).
-Our house is adjacent to the Woodland Park Zoo and a park with picnic areas, tennis courts, and tracks.
-It is about 3 miles west of the University of Washington, 4 miles north of downtown Seattle, and about 4 miles east of Puget Sound.
+Our house is adjacent to the Woodland Park Zoo and a big city park with picnic areas, tennis courts, soccer and baseball fields, and oval running tracks.
+We are about 3 miles west of the University of Washington, 4 miles north of downtown Seattle, and about 4 miles east of Puget Sound.

 We live in the Phinney Ridge neighborhood, a casual, relaxed, neighborhood committed to progressive issues and sustainability.
-It is close to a small business district with an independent bookstore, small cafes, and two buslines.
+It is close to a small business district with an independent bookstore, small cafes, good restaurants and two bus lines.
 We’re just blocks from the Puget Consumers Co-op, one of the oldest food co-ops in the country.

 Here are some photos, and feel free to contact us with questions, etc. Cecile is cecile@cecileandrews.com and Paul is paul@paulandrews.com.
 Or simply click here.